Modeling and mitigating human annotation errors to design efficient stream processing systems with human-in-the-loop machine learning: Simulation-based error testing and mitigation

 \item[--] \textbf{Discarded Class ($C_{discarded}$).} This represents the class that has induced the most errors to the other classes or whose instances appear very frequently, causing memory decay for instances of other classes.
 To identify the discarded class $C_{discarded}$, we first compute the \textit{error avoidance score} and \textit{decay score} for each class to get its final score (explained below) and then, choose the class which has the highest final score. \end{itemize}

-\textit{Algorithm Steps.} We now go through the flow of our proposed algorithm summarized in Figure \ref{fig:algo} and refer to corresponding functions and variables in parenthesis.
+\textit{Algorithm steps.} We now go through the flow of our proposed algorithm summarized in Figure \ref{fig:algo} and refer to corresponding functions and variables in parenthesis.
 First, for each instance $X$ (represented by a tweet symbol in Figure \ref{fig:algo}), we predict its class based on our current model received at $t_i$.
-Second, we select the instances that are in the uncertain region (dark colored tweet symbols) and are not predicted with the class that is $C_{discarded}$.
-We believe that at each interval, $C_{discarded}$ represents a class whose instances cause the error to the active learning model.
+Second, we select the instances that are in the uncertain region (dark-colored tweet symbols) and are not predicted with the class that is $C_{discarded}$.
+We believe that at each interval, $C_{discarded}$ represents a class whose instances cause error in the active learning model.
 Third, we schedule the selected instances for annotation by the oracle and update our model ($UpdateModel$ function).
-Finally, we update the error matrix by adding a row for instance $X$ and storing values as per the error matrix definition.
+Finally, we update the error matrix by adding a row for instance $X$, and storing values as per the error matrix definition.

 To decide which class to discard, we compute two scores: \textit{error avoidance score} and \textit{decay score}.
-Error avoidance score determines the total error induced in the model for other classes due to the addition of the current instance into its training set.
-While the decay score determines the class that appears too frequent in the stream, causing decay in memory for other classes and thus, leading to annotation error.
+The error avoidance score determines the total error induced in the model for other classes due to the addition of the current instance into its training set.
+While the decay score determines the class that appears with excessive frequency in the stream, causing memory decay for other classes and thus, leads to annotation error.
 Note that we use the error matrix to decide the classes to discard only after the first three intervals.

 We calculate the error avoidance score for each class $c_j$ ($j \epsilon [1,4]$) as: